 Physically chunky but aesthetically sleek, the Sony Xperia Z1s is a clash of the good and bad.
 We expected more out of its 5-inch, 1080p screen than its poor viewing angles delivered.
 We're disappointed by its extra-wide bezels, and we've seen other phones squeeze more life out of 3000mAh batteries.
 But it's hard not to be excited about the Z1s when you can bring it into the bathtub and browse Facebook – or play intense 3D games – while you soak.
 That versatility qualifies the Z1s to stand with the best smartphones we've reviewed.

 With its water resistance, dust resistance and speedy processor, the Xperia Z1s is Sony's new flagship in the U.S., and it shows.

 The screen is sharp, but its terrible viewing angles make sharing pictures and videos with friends a pain.
 The phone itself is a lot chunkier than other devices with 5-inch displays.

-It may not be as pocketable as other 5-inch smartphones, but the Xperia Z1 makes up for that bulk with a great feature set.
+It may not be as pocketable as its 5-inch brethren, but the Xperia Z1s makes up for that bulk with a great feature set.